Home » Our Firm

-Mr. Rosen is admitted to practice in Pennsylvania, New Jersey and before the United States District Court for the Eastern District of Pennsylvania and the United States District Court for the District of New Jersey.
-Over the years, Mr. Rosen has handled major civil litigation in Philadelphia and the surrounding counties as well as in the State of New Jersey.
-His practice areas include civil litigation, workers compensation, personal injury, social security, long term disability and legal malpractice.
-Mr. Rosen is a member of the Philadelphia Trial Lawyers Association and the Pennsylvania Trial Lawyers Association.
+Mr. Rosen is admitted to practice law in Pennsylvania and New Jersey, as well as before the United States District Court for the Eastern District of Pennsylvania and the United States District Court for the District of New Jersey.
+Over the course of his career, he has handled complex and high-stakes civil litigation matters throughout Philadelphia, the surrounding counties, and across the State of New Jersey.
+His extensive litigation experience allows him to navigate cases from initial investigation through trial with confidence and precision.

 Professional Overview